 Many vape issues can be avoided by simply performing regular cleanings and maintenance on your device.
 Taking proper care of your vape can help you minimize issues, and keep your vaporizer running in tip-top shape.
-Cleaning your vape isn’t difficult, and it takes just a few moments of your day.
+Removing the tank and cleaning your vape isn’t difficult, and takes just a few moments of your day.

 Make Adjustments to the Atomizer’s Center Pin

 The center pins can easily cause apparent atomizer failure, particularly when they’re misplaced.
 The pin is the connection tip that’s found inside the 510 connector, responsible for making contact between your atomizer and vape device.
 If your pin is too low or too high, it can’t properly connect, and your device simply won’t work.

 Many center pins are now adjustable or spring-loaded, which has largely eliminated this issue in newer parts.
 However, if your vape isn’t one of these models, use a small tool, like a precision flathead screwdriver, to adjust the pin position ever-so-slightly.
 Be aware that you could damage your o-ring seal if you aren’t careful, so take your time and use a gentle touch.

 Replace Faulty Atomizer Coils - Install a New Tank Coil